 2. Trimming the Brisket

 For me, trimming was the big turnoff for smoking brisket.
 Not only do I have to buy a massive chunk of meat, but I also need to trim it?!
-Seems like a ton of work.
+Cooking the perfect brisket seems like a ton of work.
 Well, it does not have to be.

 Before we get into trimming too much, we should talk about the anatomy of brisket.
 There are 4 major parts of this chunk of meat: the flat, point, fat layer and fat cap.
 The flat is the most recognizable part of the meat.
 It is the part that is not covered with fat and looks like a big chunk of steak.